BKxxxx | Bus Coupler

 KL1xxx | Digital input

-The KL1xxx Bus Terminals are used to acquire binary signals from the process level.
+The KL1xxx Bus Terminals enable the acquisition of binary signals from the process level.

 KL2xxx | Digital output